Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Method

-The Kullback-Leibler (KL) divergence, representing the discrepancy between ground truth and variational latent simulation distributions, can be upper-bounded by the sum of variational gaps for the latent transition and target predictive distributions, and the error introduced by using latent simulation for inference:
+The Kullback-Leibler (KL) divergence, which quantifies the discrepancy between the ground truth and the variational latent simulation distributions, can be upper-bounded as follows:

-Unfortunately, the latent simulation error and its variational counterpart, as shown in equation~\ref{eq:vls_error} are intractable.
-However, since the Latent Simulation error depends solely on the parameters of the encoder $\theta$, we approach the minimization of equation~\ref{eq:vls_error} as a two-step procedure.
-First, (i) we learn an encoding distribution $p_\theta(\rvz_t|\rvx_t)$ that minimizes the latent simulation error, thereby capturing the dynamical properties of the system.
-Then, assuming a fixed (optimal) encoding distribution $p_\theta(\rvz_t|\rvx_t)$, (ii) we optimize the variational latent transition $q_\phi(\rvz_{t+\tau}|\rvz_t)$ and predictive $q_\psi(\rvy_t|\rvz_t)$ distributions using maximum likelihood to minimize the respective variational gaps.
-Further details on the two-step optimization procedure can be found in Appendix~\ref{app:two_steps}.
+The upper bound consists of the latent simulation error and the sum of the variational gaps for both the latent transition and target predictive distributions.
+Unfortunately, terms on the right side of equation~\ref{eq:vls_error} are intractable.
+To address this, we propose a two-step optimization procedure: (i) we first learn an encoding distribution $p_\theta(\rvz_t|\rvx_t)$ that minimizes the latent simulation error, effectively capturing the dynamical properties of the system in the representation; then (ii), assuming a fixed (optimal) encoding distribution, we optimize the variational latent transition $q_\phi(\rvz_{t+\tau}|\rvz_t)$ and predictive $q_\psi(\rvy_t|\rvz_t)$ distributions using maximum likelihood to minimize their respective variational gaps.
 In the following sections, we will focus on step (i), analyzing the problem of learning representations that preserve dynamical properties from an information theoretical perspective.
+Additional details about this two-step procedure are available in Appendix~\ref{app:two_steps}.